 Many Scholars go on to become authors of academic papers, articles and books, with many resources being the first of their kind and having a great impact on their contexts.

-Scholar Havilah Dharamraj completed a PhD at Durham University in 2006 and is now the Academic Dean of a leading evangelical theological institution for post-graduate study in South Asia.
+Scholar Havilah Dharamraj completed a PhD at Durham University in 2006 and is now the Academic Dean of India’s leading evangelical theological institution for post-graduate study.
 Havilah worked on the highly significant South Asia Bible Commentary (SABC), which was supported by Langham Literature.

 The commentary is the go-to reference most used by South Asian Christians and leaders to understand the Word of God within the Asian context.
 It was written by South Asians; with Havilah’s contribution and editorship being one of the most substantial contributions.